 Most pets with a food allergy have itching rather than vomiting or diarrhea as the primary clinical signs, though both may occur.
 Typically, dogs will display itchiness that is concentrated at the face, feet and occasionally the perineum.
 Cats tend to itch around the head and neck and may develop scabs (called miliary dermatitis) anywhere on the body.
 Additionally, some dogs and cats will show signs of itchiness concentrated at the belly and the base of the tail.
 The itching will usually be seen throughout the year (non-seasonal) and is often poorly responsive to steroid medications.
 Recurrent skin and ear infections (bacterial and yeast) and areas of hair loss can also develop as a result to the allergy, often in pets that are not itchy.

 Are some ingredients more likely to cause food allergies than others?

-The most common causes of food allergies are proteins from dairy products, beef, lamb, venison or wheat.
+The most common causes of food allergies are proteins from chicken or beef, although any protein can cause an allergy.
+Allergies to grains are not common.
 Each time an allergic pet eats food containing these substances, the antibodies react, causing inflammation, itching, vomiting and/or diarrhea.
 However, virtually any food ingredient can be responsible, including additives and preservatives.

 How is the condition diagnosed?